joshithajoshi/ApexCoders/README.md

 Our Django project name is trail2 and the app name is trailer

 1. So we need to traverse along the directory till the current directory and directory of manage.py are same.
-2. Then we need to run: "python3 manage.py runserver"
+2. Then we need to run: "python3 manage.py runserver" (actually based on your python version i.e, in lower versions of python we need to use python(ver) in place python3).
 3. Then copy the localhost address displayed in the terminal and paste it in the browser and then click search
 4. Done!
 Explore the website